reincas/YALIP/README.md

 This class is the interface to lanthanide states in intermediate coupling as well as their energy levels and radiative transitions.
+Generation of a `Levels` object requires to specify the electron configuration, the coupling scheme and the set of radial integrals (in cm<sup>-1</sup>).
+Specification of Judd-Ofelt parameters (in pm<sup>2</sup>) and the material is optional, but provides access to radiative dipole transition properties.

+A typical initialisation code would look like:

 ```
 from yall import Cauchy, Coupling, Levels